-- 8.23 Where a Member in Public Practice receives an Upfront Payment in respect of a proposed Administration, the Member shall ensure: - (a) the monies are held in trust and they comply with the relevant requirements of APES 310 Client Monies as if the Appointment related to a client; - (b) there are no conditions on the conduct or outcome of the Administration attached to the monies: - (c) full disclosure is made to creditors in the Declaration of Independence, Relevant Relationships and Indemnities (DIRRI); - (d) approval of Professional Fees is obtained prior to them being paid to the Appointee; and - (e) the monies are accounted for as funds of the Administration.

-- 8.24 Where a Member in Public Practice has accepted an Appointment, other than as a Controller, and receives money from an Entity, other than from the assets of the insolvent Entity, to meet the costs of the Administration, the Member shall disclose the receipt of this money to the Approving Body and shall obtain approval to apply the money to Professional Fees from the Approving Body in accordance with paragraph 8.19. - 8.25 Approval of the Approving Body under paragraph 8.24 is not required if the Corporations Act 2001, Bankruptcy Act 1966 or guidance issued by the Australian Securities and Investments Commission or Australian Financial Security Authority stipulates that approval is not required.

-9. Documentation and quality control
+- 8.234 Where a Member in Public Practice receives monies prior to acceptance of an Appointment to meet the costs of the an Upfront Payment in respect of a proposed Administration, the Member shall ensure: - (a) the monies are held in trust and they comply with the relevant requirements of APES 310 Client Monies as if the Appointment related to a client a bank account that is separately identifiable from the Firm's bank accounts SC26, SC27, ARITA25; - (b) there are no conditions on the conduct or outcome of the Administration attached to the monies: - full disclosure is made to creditors in the Declaration of Independence, Relevant Relationships and Indemnities (DIRRI); - (d) approval of Professional Fees is obtained prior to them being paid to the Appointee; and - (e) the monies are accounted for as funds of the Administration. - 8.242 Where a Member in Public Practice has accepted an Appointment, other than as a Controller, and receives money from an Entity, other than from the assets of the insolvent Entity, to meet the costs of the Administration, the Member shall disclose the receipt of this money to the Approving Body and shall obtain approval to apply the money to Professional Fees from the Approving Body in accordance with paragraph 8.197. - 8.253 Approval of the Approving Body under paragraph 8.242 is not required if the Corporations Act 2001, Bankruptcy Act 1966 or guidance issued by the Australian Securities and Investments Commission or Australian Financial Security Authority stipulates that approval is not required. - 9 Documentation and quality control - 9.1 A Member in Public Practice shall comply with the requirements of APES 320 Quality Control for Firms as if an Appointment is an Engagement. - 9.2 A Member in Public Practice shall prepare working papers in accordance with this Standard that appropriately document the work performed, including aspects of the Insolvency Service that have been provided, in writing.
+The documentation prepared by the Member shall:

-- 9.1 A Member in Public Practice shall comply with the requirements of APES 320 Quality Control for Firms as if an Appointment is an Engagement. - 9.2 A Member in Public Practice shall prepare working papers in accordance with this Standard that appropriately document the work performed, including aspects of the Insolvency Service that have been provided, in writing.
-The documentation prepared by the Member shall: - (a) provide a sufficient and appropriate record of the procedures performed for the Insolvency Service; - (b) identify threats to Independence, and how they have been evaluated and addressed; and - (c) demonstrate that the Insolvency Service was carried out in accordance with this Standard and other applicable professional standards, including policies and procedures established in accordance with APES 320 Quality Control for Firms, and any applicable ethical, legal and regulatory requirements. - 9.3 A Member in Public Practice may destroy the working papers referred to in paragraph 9.2 in accordance with the requirements of the Corporations Act 2001 or Bankruptcy Act 1966. - 9.4 A Member in Public Practice shall establish and adhere to documented procedures for each type of Administration that the Member undertakes to guard against not complying with statutory timeframes.
+- (a) provide a sufficient and appropriate record of the procedures performed for the Insolvency Service: - identify threats to Independence, and how they have been evaluated and addressed including safeguards applied; and - (c) demonstrate that the Insolvency Service was carried out in accordance with this Standard and other applicable Professional Standards, including policies and procedures established in accordance with APES 320 Quality Control for Firms, and any applicable ethical, legal and regulatory requirements. - 9.3 A Member in Public Practice may destroy the working papers referred to in paragraph 9.2 in accordance with the requirements of the Corporations Act 2001 or Bankruptcy Act 1966. - 9.4 A Member in Public Practice shall establish and adhere to documented procedures for each type of Administration that the Member undertakes to guard against not complying with statutory timeframes.